The prospects of nonthermal magnetization switching in near-compensated rare earth iron garnets

-{Magnetization dynamics is determined by the motion equations for the angular variables $\theta$ and $\phi$ obtained from the Lagrangian function, see Appendix}~\ref{appendix1} and Eq.~\eqref{eq:theta} and \eqref{eq:varphi} there. {In contrast to previous researches (see}~\cite{krichevsky2023unconventional,ignatyeva2025high} for example) {these equations are essentially non-linear as they describe dynamics in complex potential with two minima}.
+Magnetization dynamics are governed by the nonlinear equations of motion for angular variables $\theta(t)$ and $\phi(t)$ derived from the Lagrangian (Supplementary, Eqs.~\eqref{eq:theta}--\eqref{eq:varphi}).
+Unlike previous linear approximations \cite{krichevsky2023unconventional, ignatyeva2025high}, these equations account for the complex potential characterized by two minima.